Jesuit High School (New Orleans): Baseball

 From 2007–09 Jesuit made it to the state tournament three times, and twice to the American Legion playoffs winning one championship.
 In August 2012, Jesuit's baseball team won the American Legion World Series.
 Jesuit's American Legion teams also won the national championship in 1946 and 1960.
-Jesuit won the 2021 Louisiana State High School Athletic Association Division I state championship.
+Jesuit won the Louisiana State High School Athletic Association Division I state championship in 2021 and again in 2023.